relativty/Relativty/README.md

 Only the last item in the config should not have a "," symbol.

-If for whatever reason the above settings do not work out for you try:
+If for whatever reason the above settings do not work you can try the following:
 Set your HMD display as a mirrored display of your primary display.
 Change config as follows:

 ```